Przygryw/Genetic-Algorythm-in-cpp/README.md

 -crossing- program randomly chooses 2 individuals, combines genotypes of each individual and then creates feature of new individuals

 -mutations- program goes through each chromosome of all individual's features and chooses if mutate the chromosomes or not.
+Mutation is just changing bool value of chromosome to opposite

 -objectiveFunction- program calculates each individual's objectiveFunction, with declared factors.